Heater-Cooler Device Lawsuits

 Many hospitals use heater-cooler systems to maintain internal body temperature and consistent blood circulation during invasive surgical procedures.
 Although the devices are used in thousands of surgeries each year, recent reports suggest that heater-cooler systems can become contaminated, and thus have the potential to cause dangerous infections in vulnerable and unsuspecting patients.

-What is a Heater-Cooler Device?
+What Is A Heater-Cooler Device?

 Heater-cooler devices (HCD) circulate temperature-controlled water to external machines, which in turn work to warm or cool patients during cardiothoracic procedures and other invasive surgeries.
-This process helps physicians to maintain the internal body temperature and blood circulation of a patient throughout a procedure, which may assist the patient with recovery.
-According to the Center for Disease Control, the devices are used in more than 250,000 procedures and in nearly sixty percent of the hospitals across the United States each year.
+This process helps physicians maintain the internal body temperature and blood circulation of a patient throughout a procedure, which may assist the patient with recovery.
+According to the Centers for Disease Control, the devices are used in more than 250,000 procedures and in nearly sixty percent of hospitals across the United States each year.

 How Do HCDs Cause Infections?